Teak: Frequently Asked Questions Part 1

 Our teak company is Teak Hardwoods.
 We are an established company that has been doing business in the Central American region for over 15 years now.
 One of the most unique and desirable aspects of doing business with Teak Hardwoods is that when you buy the teak, you will own the teak.
 Other teak companies, for example, may only give you shares in their corporation, but with the actual ownership of the teak remaining in their name.
 Teak Hardwoods will actually sign over a plot of land to be put into your name, meaning that you will own the land that the teak trees grow on as well the teak trees themselves.

 Some of you may be thinking to yourselves, “I have heard stories of people getting scammed by teak investments in Latin America before.
 How do I know this is not a scam?”
 As stated above, Teak Hardwoods has been doing business in Central America for more than 15 years.
 We are an established company with a solid reputation.
 We make all necessary efforts to ensure sure that our investors know that we are a legitimate operation.
-We regularly run tours of both our Panama and Nicaragua teak plantations, so that investors can see for themselves that the teak is real, and that it is planted and growing.
-If you would like to schedule a tour of one of our teak plantations, you can do so by contacting us.
+We regularly run tours of both our Panama and Nicaragua teak plantations, so that investors can see for themselves that the teak is real and that it is planted and growing.

 Finally, some of you may be wondering who is behind this project.
 The people behind this project are Mike Cobb, the founder and CEO of ECI Development ( www.ecidevelopment.com ), a Latin American real estate company that has property in four countries.
 Having been in the region for almost two decades, Mike is familiar with the resources that Panama and Nicaragua have to offer, and the benefits of being a teak owner.
 Joel Nagel, a well-known overseas investment and asset protection attorney for Nagel & Associates, is also behind the teak project.

-I hope this article has helped you to better understand the basic concept of teak as a tree and of Teak Hardwoods.
-It certainly can seem like a foreign concept, but once you delve into it a bit and gain an understanding of the product, you can see why it is such an amazing tree.
-Please stay tuned to this blog, as another teak FAQ article will be posted soon on the subject of investment-specific questions related to teak.
-If you would like to contact us directly about teak, you can do so at contact us.
+I hope this article has helped you to better understand the basic concept of teak as a tree and of Teak Hardwoods, for even more information make sure to catch this special presentation on everything you would want to know about teak as an investment.
+Timber plantations can certainly seem like a foreign concept, but once you delve into it a bit and gain an understanding of the product, you can see why it is such an amazing opportunity.
+Make sure to read Part-2 in the Teak FAQ Series.